farisong/ocspt/README.md

 **Instructions to User:**

-1.  **Sections where the text is italicized** represent instructions with some example text.
+1.  **The first change Sections where the text is italicized** represent instructions with some example text.
 All require complete customization for your study.
 Sections that may not apply to all protocols have italicized instructions highlighted in grey.